jakarea/wp-quote-sign/README.txt

 * List versions from most recent at top to oldest at bottom.

 == Upgrade Notice ==

+= 1.4 =
+There is a new version of Qoutation Sign plugin available.

+= 1.3 =
+There is a new version of Qoutation Sign plugin available.

+= 1.2 =
+There is a new version of Qoutation Sign plugin available.

 = 1.1 =
 There is a new version of Qoutation Sign plugin available.